 Boulder County's Only Accredited Sleep Program

-Boulder Community Health has one of the most comprehensive sleep disorder
+Boulder Community Health has partnered with the

 American Academy of Sleep Medicine (AASM), the professional medical association dedicated to assuring quality care

 for patients.
 The AASM sets standards and promotes excellence in treatment,

 - Our sleep technologists are all Registered Polysomnographic Technologists

 the highest certification for health care professionals who clinically

 assess patients with sleep disorders.